Welcome to the APG Community!

 We provide a sliding scale tuition format.
 YOU choose the best amount within the range provided that works for your budget.
 We have found that this format supports accessibility to these offerings.

-To register please submit your deposit through the Buy Now button below the format you choose.
-After you have submitted your deposit, please fill out our form that auto-populates after you leave PayPal.
+To register please click the button below for the format you choose.
+After you have submitted your deposit, please fill out our form that you will receive in your email.
 Please reach out with any questions.

 SCHOLARSHIPS

 We offer reparation scholarships for this workshop for our BIPOC community.
 These full ride scholarships require no payment in exchange for taking the course.
-If you would like to apply for this please submit a letter of intention attached in an email addressed to Caroline Riley at mommacaroline AT gmail DOT com.
+If you would like to apply for this please submit a letter of intention attached in an email addressed to Taelor Monroe, taelor@austinperm.com.

 ONLINE ONLY TUITION FORMAT